marijnh/Eloquent-JavaScript/10_modules.md

 JavaScript, from ES module format to CommonJS, bundled, and minified.
 We won't go into the details of these tools in this book, since they tend to be boring and change rapidly.
-Just be aware that the JavaScript code that people run might not be the code that they wrote.
+Just be aware that the JavaScript code that you run is often not the code as it was written.

 ## Module design